camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/protocol/polling.md

      Correlation key (payload): =body.orderId
      ```

-3. **Activation Condition**: Checks if the polled data meets criteria to activate the Intermediate Catch Event.
+3. **Activation Condition**: Checks if the polled data meets criteria to activate the intermediate catch event.
    - **Example**: If the data should have a `status` of "OK":
      ```
      Activation Condition: =(body.status = "OK")
      ```

-For more about correlation keys, see the [messages guide](../../../concepts/messages).
+For more information about correlation keys, review the [messages guide](../../../concepts/messages).

-## Handling HTTP Connector Responses
+## Handling HTTP Connector responses

-The response from any HTTP connector contains the status, headers, and body.
+The response from any HTTP Connector contains the status, headers, and body.
 Learn more about the response structure [here](docs/components/connectors/protocol/rest.md#response).

 To structure and utilize the response: